CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/lab3-old.md

     ![](../media/img46.png)

     > **Note**: If an issue occurs when you try to launch the app service, please restart the app service and wait five minutes before trying to launch the app again.

+14. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.